pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/sq1-1.png" style="height: 200px; width:auto;">

-The below shows us the same, but rather than limiting the SQL query to return only the top 5 rows, we save the entire SQL output into a Python variable, and use result.head() to print only the top 5 rows.
-The start of the SQL command must appear on the same line as the magic command, although it's true that we could insert a line continuation with <code>\\</code>, as done with the below lines.
-Be aware, however, that there cannot be any spaces after the backslash.
+The below shows us the same, but rather than limiting the SQL query to return only the top 5 rows, we save the entire SQL output into a Python variable, and use <code>result.head()</code> to print only the top 5 rows.
+The start of the SQL command must appear on the same line as the magic command, although it's true that we could continue onto the next line by inserting a backslash, as done below.
+Note that any spaces after the backslash will cause an error.

 ```python
 # capture SQL result in a Python variable